jlian/jlian.co/content/projects/_index.md

 #### Magnets Suspension Device

-We were able to suspend magnets using a air-bearing mechanism.
+We were able to suspend magnets using an air-bearing mechanism.
 This allowed free magnetic interaction without friction - a key requirement for the success of the study.

 <figure>
 	<a href="/images/device.png"><img src="/images/device.png"></a>